Varieties & genetics

 For specialty roasters, Maragogype presents interesting technical challenges.
 The sheer size of the beans means that heat transfer to the core takes longer than with standard-sized varieties.
 A roasting profile that is too fast or too intense will scorch the surface while leaving the interior underdeveloped.
 Experienced roasters favour slow, gentle profiles at light-to-medium levels to preserve the variety's delicate aromatic compounds.

 It is worth distinguishing Maragogype from its more widely available hybrid descendants.
-Pacamara — developed in El Salvador by crossing Maragogype with Bourbon — and Maracaturra — a cross with Caturra — retain the large bean size while significantly improving yield and disease resistance.
+Pacamara — developed in El Salvador by ISIC from 1958 by crossing Pacas (a dwarf Bourbon mutation) with Maragogype — and Maracaturra — a cross with Caturra — retain the large bean size while significantly improving yield and disease resistance.
 Pure Maragogype remains a niche curiosity, valued by enthusiasts willing to seek it out and pay the premium its rarity commands.